QUOTES-Global reactions to the death of former Pope Benedict | Law-Order

 OUTGOING BRAZILIAN PRESIDENT JAIR BOLSONARO: "Although his pontificate was short, he leaves an immense legacy for the Catholic Church, for all Christians and for humanity ...
 In defense of the truth of the Gospel, he fearlessly criticized the errors of the so-called 'liberation theology,' which intends to mix up Christianity with erroneous concepts of Marxism."

-LEO VARADKAR, IRISH PRIME MINISTER: "Leading the Catholic Church for almost a decade, the son of a police officer & a cook, the first German elected as Pope in one thousand years, he was ultimately a ‘humble worker in vineyard of the Lord’.
+LEO VARADKAR, IRISH PRIME MINISTER: "Leading the Catholic Church for almost a decade, the son of a police officer & a cook, the first German elected as Pope in one thousand years, he was ultimately a ‘humble worker in the vineyard of the Lord’."

 CARDINAL VINCENT NICHOLS, ROMAN CATHOLIC ARCHBISHOP OF WESTMINSTER: "He will be remembered as one of the great theologians of the 20th century.
 I remember with particular affection the remarkable Papal Visit to these lands in 2010."